Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

-\paragraph{Chern insulator}For monolayer Chern insulator decorations, there are two chiral Luttinger liquid with chiral central charge $c_-=1$ on each surface of an open cubic, at vertical and horizontal links across the center.
+Let's focus on the Chern insulator.
+When decorating with monolayer Chern insulators, we observe the presence of two chiral Luttinger liquids on each surface of the open cubic lattice.
+These chiral Luttinger liquids have a chiral central charge of $c_-=1$.

-In discussion of bulk block-states (see Sec. \ref{Th2D U(1)}), we have demonstrated that bilayer Chern insulators and the root phase of 2D $U^f(1)\times\mathbb{Z}_2$ fSPT states on each $\sigma_2$ are equivalent by 3D ``Chern insulator'' bubble construction (see Fig. \ref{Chern insulator}).
-In this section we demonstrate this on the boundary.
-As illustrated in Fig. \ref{Th2D U(1) surface}, there are two chiral Luttinger liquids with chiral central charge $c_-=2$ on each surface of the cubic, at vertical and horizontal segments across the center.
-On the other hand, on each surface, all red segments are shared borders of nearby 2D plates.
-We decorate a monolayer Chern insulator on each plate (see blue plates in Fig. \ref{Th2D U(1) surface}), near each red segment, the 1D physics is similar to Fig. \ref{3D bubble}, i.e., assemble all red and blue segments near each $e_1/e_2$, the total chiral central charge vanishes, and the corresponding 1D edge theory is deformed to a nonchiral Luttinger liquid (\ref{Luttinger}) with $K=\sigma^z$ and $\mathbb{Z}_2$ on-site symmetry:
+In the previous section discussing bulk block states (refer to Section \ref{Th2D U(1)}), we have established the equivalence between bilayer Chern insulators and the root phase of 2D $U^f(1)\times\mathbb{Z}_2$ fSPT states on each $\sigma_2$ through the 3D "Chern insulator" bubble construction (see Fig. \ref{Chern insulator}).
+Now, in this section, we aim to demonstrate this equivalence on the boundary.

+As depicted in Fig. \ref{Th2D U(1) surface}, each surface of the cubic lattice hosts two chiral Luttinger liquids with a chiral central charge of $c_-=2$.
+These chiral Luttinger liquids appear at the vertical and horizontal segments crossing the center.
+Additionally, on each surface, the red segments represent shared borders between adjacent 2D plates.
+To illustrate the equivalence, we decorate a monolayer Chern insulator on each plate (indicated by the blue plates in Fig. \ref{Th2D U(1) surface}).

+In the vicinity of each red segment, the 1D physics resembles that shown in Fig. \ref{3D bubble}.
+By combining all the red and blue segments near each $e_1/e_2$ location, the total chiral central charge cancels out, and the corresponding 1D edge theory transforms into a nonchiral Luttinger liquid (\ref{Luttinger}).
+This nonchiral Luttinger liquid possesses a $K$-matrix given by $K=\sigma^z$ and an on-site symmetry of $\mathbb{Z}_2$.
+Specifically, we have:

-i.e., identical with the 1D edge theory of the root phase of 2D $U^f(1)\times\mathbb{Z}_2$ fSPT states.
-At each hinge of the cubic, there are two chiral Luttinger liquids with opposite chirality coming from nearby 2D plates which can be fully gapped.
-Therefore, topological surface theory also reveals the equality of bilayer Chern insulators and the root phase of $U^f(1)\times\mathbb{Z}_2$ fSPT states decorations on $\sigma_2$.
+Remarkably, this nonchiral Luttinger liquid edge theory is identical to the 1D edge theory associated with the root phase of 2D $U^f(1)\times\mathbb{Z}_2$ fSPT states.
+At each hinge of the cubic lattice, two chiral Luttinger liquids with opposite chirality emerge from nearby 2D plates, which can be fully gapped.
+Consequently, the topological surface theory further supports the equivalence between bilayer Chern insulators and the root phase of $U^f(1)\times\mathbb{Z}_2$ fSPT state decorations on $\sigma_2$.

 \paragraph{Kitaev's $E_8$ state}There are two chiral Luttinger liquids with $K$-matrix:

 on each surface of the cubic (vertical and horizontal links across the center), with chiral central charge $c_-=8$.